felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 While the function provides a better triangulation in non-uniform areas, it leads to many acute triangles in other areas. // TODO: specify area?
 The CHEASE geometry is sheared poloidal in #sym.theta along the radial coordinate #sym.psi.
 However, the shearing is asymmetrical in the poloidal coordinate s.
 Around $s=0$ the shearing is minimal, so lines with constant s are nearly straight radially.
 The shearing reaches its maximum at $s=±0.5$.
 In this area the constant-s-lines curve counter-clockwise.
-Because of this

-// however it doesn't come without caveats: due to the poloidal shift
+Because of this several s-contant-lines span poloidal parallel to each other.
+This leads to a high density unstructured grid, which is favorable for delaunay triangulation.

+#include "../../figs/numerical_artifacts/sheared_triang/fig.typ"

+@fig:sheared_triang shows four plots.
+The two on the top use delaunay triangulation, the bottom two make use of the `make_regular_triangles` method, each with a contour plot and a triangulation plot.
+Even though the values of the discrete grid points stay the same, the resulting contour plot changes heavily, when using a regular triangulation.

+// direction of stripes changes

 // every triangulation is a form of interpolation